-8.3.19 Timer Fault Recovery
+9.3.19 Timer Fault Recovery

-The bq24630 provides a recovery method to deal with timer fault conditions.
+The BQ2461x provides a recovery method to deal with timer fault conditions.
 The following summarizes this method:

-Condition 1: The battery voltage is above the recharge threshold and a time-out fault occurs.
+Condition 1: The battery voltage is above the recharge threshold and a timeout fault occurs.

-Recovery Method: The timer fault clears when the battery voltage falls below the recharge threshold, and battery detection begins.
-Taking CE low, or a POR condition, also clears the fault.
+Recovery Method: The timer fault clears when the battery voltage falls below the recharge threshold, and battery detection will begin.
+Taking CE low or a POR condition also clears the fault.

-Condition 2: The battery voltage is below the RECHARGE threshold and a time-out fault occurs.
+Condition 2: The battery voltage is below the recharge threshold and a timeout fault occurs.

-Recovery Method: Under this scenario, the bq24630 applies the IFAULT current to the battery.
+Recovery Method: Under this scenario, the BQ2461x applies the IFAULT current to the battery.
 This small current is used to detect a battery removal condition and remains on as long as the battery voltage stays below the recharge threshold.
-If the battery voltage goes above the recharge threshold, the bq24630 disables the fault current and executes the recovery method described in Condition 1.
-Taking CE low, or a POR condition, also clears the fault.
+If the battery voltage goes above the recharge threshold, the BQ2461x disables the fault current and executes the recovery method described in Condition 1.
+Taking CE low or a POR condition also clears the fault.

-8.3.20 PG Output
+9.3.20 PG Output

-The open drain \overline{PG} (power-good) output indicates whether the VCC voltage is valid or not.
-The open-drain FET turns on whenever bq24630 has a valid VCC input (not in UVLO or ACOV or SLEEP mode).
-The \overline{PG} pin can be used to drive an LED or communicate with the host processor.
+The open-drain $\overline{PG}$ (power-good) output indicates whether the VCC voltage is valid or not.
+The open-drain FET turns on whenever BQ2461x has a valid VCC input (not in UVLO or ACOV or SLEEP mode).
+The $\overline{PG}$ pin can be used to drive an LED or communicate to the host processor.

-8.3.21 CE (Charge Enable)
+9.3.21 CE (Charge Enable)

 The CE digital input is used to disable or enable the charge process.
 A high-level signal on this pin enables charge, provided all the other conditions for charge are met (see Enable and Disable Charging).
 A high-to-low transition on this pin also resets all timers and fault conditions.
-There is an internal 1-M Ω pulldown resistor on the CE pin, so if CE is floated the charge does not turn on.
+There is an internal 1-M $\Omega$ pulldown resistor on the CE pin, so if CE is floated the charge does not turn on.

-8.3.22 Charge Status Outputs
+9.3.22 Charge Status Outputs

-The open-drain STAT1 and STAT2 outputs indicate various charger operations as shown in Table 2.
+The open-drain STAT1 and STAT2 outputs indicate various charger operations as shown in the Table 2.
 These status pins can be used to drive LEDs or communicate with the host processor.
-Note that OFF indicates that the open-drain transistor is turned off.
+OFF indicates that the open-drain transistor is turned off.

 Table 2.
-Stat Pin Definition for bq24630
+STAT Pin Definition for BQ2461x